 Is a wealthy suburb on the north side of the city, just south of the Limuru road, about a kilometre from Village Market (the city’s most upmarket shopping centre).

 Rosslyn is a suburb of Nairobi carved out of former coffee plantations.
 It is a very green and lush area and mostly has houses with ample lawns.
 Rosslyn lies in close vicinity of the UN complex and the US and Canadian embassies.
 Rosslyn is also close to various schools such as the Rosslyn Academy and the International School of Kenya.
 Security is good here and the streets are patrolled by private security firms.
 Rosslyn is also close to the Village Market, a huge shopping mall, and cinema complex.

 Average house price; Ksh 39Million …(US$ 412,000)

-Which is Located at Gigiri behind Police lines in the neighbourhood of KCB Computer Center and United Nations Compound?
-Sixteen Minutes’ drive from the City centre.
+It is located in the neighbourhood of KCB Computer Center and United Nations Compound.
+Sixteen Minutes drive from the City centre.
 Whisper is a modern upmarket estate.